eriksvedang/eriksvedang.github.io/_posts/2026-05-06-playa-nominated-for-saga.md

 can appeal to more strategically minded players too &mdash; like several of my designs it takes some ideas from [Go](https://en.m.wikipedia.org/wiki/Go_(game)) and presents them in a new context.
-There's a fun twist on "I cut, you choose" in there too.
+There's a fun twist on "I cut, you choose" in there too :)

 I'm very much locking forward to the finale of the game design competition; it will take place at [LinCon](https://www.lincon.se/)